Botox at the Naderi Center for Rhinoplasty & Cosmetic Surgery

 How does Botox work?

-Botox works at the Nicotinic nerve ending by preventing the release of Acetylcholine neurotransmitter vesicles thereby cutting off the communication between the nerve and the target muscle.
+Botox works at the nicotinic nerve ending, preventing the release of the acetylcholine neurotransmitter vesicles.
+This inhibits communication between the nerve and target muscle.

 What are Botox risks?

 Dr. Naderi, Dr. Kulak, and Dr. Anderson are well-experienced in Botox injections.
 Usual Botox risks include minor bruising from the needle.
 Muscle stiffness or weakness can theoretically occur, especially in people with Myasthenia Gravis.
 Allergic reaction and infection is also theoretically possible.
 Flu-like symptoms or minor headaches can occur.
 There can be eyebrow or eyelid droop with possible double or blurry vision.
 Most of the risks are temporary, subsiding as the Botox wears off.

 Droopy eyelids occur in about 3% of Botox injection cases.
 However, at the Naderi Center for Rhinoplasty & Cosmetic Surgery, this has never occurred.
 Dr. Naderi is a Botox injection instructor with experience and in-depth knowledge of the proper muscles to injection points.

 Botox and Dysport are the two most popular cosmetic wrinkle reduction substances in the United States.
 Dysport and Xeomin are similar to Botox.
 Botox was the original FDA approved neurotoxin for reducing wrinkles and lines.